 There are many different research techniques and methods and they all have varying strengths, weaknesses, levels of user involvement and resource requirements.
 The methods outlined here talk about how, when and why you might use them.
 However, not all methods will suit all purposes, or be applicable for all individuals or groups you will work with.
 For example, group interviews are not suitable for people with poor hearing and web surveys cannot be answered if the respondent does not have digital access.

-The table below arranges the research methods into categories of low-medium and high-contact.
+Below the research methods arranged into categories of low-medium and high-contact.

 This ranks them according to a number of factors: